 The policy is in two separate sections:

-Part A of the policy, which covers appraisal, applies to all employees of the Trust, except those on contracts of less than one term, those teachers undergoing induction (i.e. NQTs), those support staff subject to a probationary period and those have been transferred to Part B of the policy.
+Part A of the policy, which covers appraisal, applies to all employees of the Trust, except those on contracts of less than one term, those teachers undergoing induction (i.e. ECTs), those support staff subject to a probationary period and those have been transferred to Part B of the policy.

 Part B of the policy, which sets out the formal capability procedure, applies to all employees of the Trust.
 Concerns about the employee’s performance will have been identified by the appraisal process and which it has been unable to address.